PocketCoffea/PocketCoffea/docs/analysis_example.md

 - ``iterative`` execution runs single thread locally and it useful for debugging
 - ``futures`` execute the processor in multiple threads locally and it can be usefull for fast processing of a small amount of file.
-- ``dask/lxplus`` uses the dask scheduler with lxplus the configuration to send out workers on HTCondor jobs.
+- ``dask@lxplus`` uses the dask scheduler with lxplus the configuration to send out workers on HTCondor jobs.

+The executors are configured in `pocket_coffea/executors` module for a set of preferined grid-sites.
+Please get in contact with the developers and open a PR if you want to include your specific site to the supported list.

 We can now test the setup on ``lxplus` but more sites can also be included later.